 The Lexington livestock accident attorneys of Minner Vines Injury Lawyers, PLLC know livestock laws well, and with decades of legal experience, our attorneys have built up an unbeatable database of knowledge regarding personal injuries.
 We have the experience needed to help you recover from your livestock accident.

 What You Should Do After a Livestock Accident

-If you have fallen victim to a livestock accident, a Lexington personal injury lawyer at Minner Vines Moncus Injury Lawyers is ready to deliver the care you need to begin the healing process.
+If you have fallen victim to a livestock accident, a Lexington personal injury lawyer at Minner Vines Injury Lawyers, PLLC is ready to deliver the care you need to begin the healing process.
 If you have suffered a serious injury, do not hesitate to seek out medical attention.
 Not only can this prove to be important for your own personal well being and safety but official documentation showing that sought out medical care can help to strengthen any legal claim you make.

 When you have been injured in a livestock accident, you will want to take the following steps to ensure that your claim is processed as quickly and effectively as possible:

 - The first step you should take following a personal injury is to seek out medical attention right after the incident takes place.
 Make sure to tell any medical professional helping you the truth about your injury to ensure quality care and so that any legal claim you make is factual.
 It is also important that you collect all relevant documentation that shows the medical treatment you received as well as prescriptions, surgery and rehabilitation costs, and any other applicable hospital bills.

 - If your injury requires ongoing medical care, make sure to attend all appointments and continue to take all medication prescribed to you until otherwise notified by your physician.